JavierIDR/JavierIDR/README.md

 # 👋 Hi, I'm Javi

 ## 🚀 About Me
-I’m a passionate Full Stack Developer, specializing in backend, from Córdoba, Argentina.
-I love building innovative web applications and solving challenging problems using technologies like Node.js, NestJS, and Prisma.
-Always looking for dynamic projects that allow me to grow and contribute effective solutions.
+I'm a results-driven Full Stack Developer with a strong focus on backend technologies, based in Córdoba, Argentina.
+I specialize in building scalable and high-performance web applications using technologies like Node.js, NestJS, and Prisma.
+I thrive in dynamic projects where I can solve complex challenges, drive innovation, and continuously evolve as a developer.

 ## 🛠️ Languages and Tools I Work With:
 - 🖥️ **Languages:** JavaScript, TypeScript, Python